angularexample/angular20-signal-state/README.md

 # Angular Signals State Management

-Example shows how to use Angular Signals to manage state, following the Redux pattern.
+Example shows how to use Angular Signals to manage state in Angular 20, following the Redux pattern.

 ## Table of Contents